1. DNS Overview

 Why can DNS be a security issue?

 DNS can be modified by DNS servers.
 For example, when you query firewalla.com, a DNS server might return a malicious address instead of 22.214.171.124.
+This could allow someone to redirect requests to a spoofed website in order to collect information such as login credentials, credit cards, or other Personally Identifiable Information.

 Why can DNS be a privacy issue?